mozilla-services/lua_sandbox/docs/sandbox_api.md

     host application.

 *Arguments*
-- arg (number, string, bool, nil, table, circular_buffer) Lua variable or literal to be appended the output buffer
+- arg (number, string, bool, nil, circular_buffer) Lua variable or literal to be appended the output buffer

 *Return*
 - none

-*Notes*
-- Outputting a Lua table will serialize it to JSON according to the following guidelines/restrictions:
-    - Tables cannot contain internal of circular references.
-    - Keys starting with an underscore are considered private and will not be serialized.
-    - Arrays only use contiguous numeric keys starting with an index of 1.
-    Private keys are the exception i.e. local a = {1,2,3,_hidden="private"}
-    will be serialized as: ``[1,2,3]\n``
-    - Hashes only use string keys (numeric keys will not be quoted and the JSON output will be invalid).
-Note: the hash keys are output in an arbitrary order i.e. local a = {x = 1, y = 2} will be serialized as: `{"y":2,"x":1}\n`.

 **Note:** To extend the function set exposed to Lua see lsb_add_function()